92UKRHUYCOEV/identity-access-management/README.md

 ## 10. Service Principal Credential Abuse — T1098.001
 Service principals are non-human identities used by applications, automation, and cloud services.
 An attacker with sufficient privileges may add a secret or certificate to an existing service principal, creating a potential persistence mechanism.

-This detection monitors AuditLogs for credential and secret changes involving service principals.
+This detection monitors `AuditLogs` for credential and secret changes involving service principals.
-Example Detection

 ```kql
 AuditLogs